Celebrating Lunar New Year in Sydney

 Where: Laneway near the corner of Campbell and George Streets, Haymarket

 Market City will celebrate the year of the Dragon with a series of free, engaging, and auspicious activities.
-The celebration will feature installations across all three levels, including flying dragons pursuing a magical orb symbolizing wisdom and spiritual energy.
+The celebration will feature installations across all three levels, including flying dragons pursuing a magical orb symbolising wisdom and spiritual energy.

 Join the fun at Market City